 My NHS Pension is a new online portal which allows you to view and manage your NHS pension in one place.

-On My NHS Pension you can:
+If you are an active or deferred member, on My NHS Pension you can:

 - view a copy of your Annual Benefit Statement (ABS)